superchris/codemash-2024/index.md

 # How'd that turn out?
 - Mostly, not that great :(
-- Turns multiple languages isn't problem
+- Turns multiple languages isn't the most important problem
-- Which means isomorphism isn't the answer
+- Client MVC and server MVC means 2 applications to keep in sync

 ---

-# What's the actual problem
+# What's the actual problem ?
 - HTTP is stateless, our applications have state
 - With server-side MVC we had a place for our state
 - Now it lives in (at least) two places..